 May we observe this noble act throughout.
-And not only on the World Environment Day.
+And not only on World Environment Day.
 Make it a daily routine.
 We only one planet and if we destroy it.
 We have nowhere to go.
-No planet B, let’s make it plastic free again.
+No planet B, let’s make it plastic-free again.

 Every little or enormous step and contribution will be a great step to our success.
 We are homo sapiens sapiens, the most superior species.
 Nothing is impossible to accomplish.
 We just need to be willing.
-Where there’s will, there’s way.
+Where there’s a will, there’s away.